 Since putting this part of the website together I have become more aware of what our bodies need to do to keep us healthy especially the heart muscle, and the workload our hearts deal with day in and day out.

 Yes, I know it’s easier said than done giving up smoking I mean.
 Yes, I do know how giving up can be extremely hard and challenging, requiring lots of willpower.
-Yes, your right, I did smoke for many years, and yes again you’re right I have give it up.
+Yes, your right, I did smoke for many years, and yet again you’re right I have now give it up.
 It took 3 years of hard slog, often putting me through many days of ups and downs, but I got there in the end and I have never looked back.

 Image: Courtesy of khunaspix at FreeDigitalPhotos.net